wdk-docs/nest-docs/content/graphql/resolvers-map.md

 }
 ```

+!!! info "**Hint**"

-> info **Hint** Again, due to TypeScript's metadata reflection system limitations, it's required to either use the `@Field` decorator to manually indicate type and optionality, or use a [CLI plugin](/graphql/cli-plugin).
+    Again, due to TypeScript's metadata reflection system limitations, it's required to either use the `@Field` decorator to manually indicate type and optionality, or use a [CLI plugin](/graphql/cli-plugin).

 This will result in generating the following part of the GraphQL schema in SDL: